quii/learn-go-with-tests/command-line.md

 Our product owner now wants to _pivot_ by introducing a second application - a command line application.

-For now it will just need to be able to record a player's win when the user types `Ruth wins`.
+For now, it will just need to be able to record a player's win when the user types `Ruth wins`.
 The intention is to eventually be a tool for helping users play poker.

 The product owner wants the database to be shared amongst the two applications so that the league updates according to wins recorded in the new application.

 ## A reminder of the code

-We have an application with a `main.go` file that launches a HTTP server.
-The HTTP server wont be interesting to us for this exercise but the abstraction it uses will.
+We have an application with a `main.go` file that launches an HTTP server.
+The HTTP server won't be interesting to us for this exercise but the abstraction it uses will.
 It depends on a `PlayerStore`.

 ```go
 type PlayerStore interface {